georgeflanagin/anagrammatic/README.md

 `sloppytree.py` --- A general purpose data structure derived from Python's `dict` that creates for a very flexible n-ary tree.

-`urlogger.py` --- A wrapper around Python's `logging` module.
+`urlogger.py` --- A wrapper around Python's `logging` module that makes it quite a bit easier to use, or at least it is harder to make mistakes.

 ## What improvements can be made to Anagrammar's run time?

 Unfortunately for anagrams, exact cover problems are difficult to attack with parallel programming methods.
-There is no clear way to partition the options (words) into subspaces such that we can be assured that we do not omit covers (anagrams) that use options from multiple spaces.
+There is no clear way to partition the options (words) into subspaces (dictionaries) such that we can be assured that we do not omit covers (anagrams) that use options from multiple spaces.

 Of course, the space being covered grows rapidly as the phrase we are analyzing grows longer.